BEMRosetta/BEMRosetta/README.md

   * BEM coefficients
     * Added hidrostatic stiffness matrix viewer

 Please remember that these options are in test.
-Please report any problems or proposals immediately.
+Please report any problem or proposal immediately.
 It will probably be answered the next day.

 <p align="center">
   <img src="https://github.com/izabala123/BEMRosetta/blob/master/other/md%20resources/Underwater.png" width="45%" title="Underwater mesh and waterline">